agebe/kvd/README.md

 # kvd

-kvd is a simple key value database that follows a client/server model. kvd uses Java IO streams to stream values in/out which enables it to support large values, tested with values up to 8GiB.
-It only supports following operations:
+kvd is a simple streaming key value database that follows a client/server model. kvd supports following operations:

 * **put**, add/replace a key/value pair
 * **get**, get a value